Spinning the Reel

 Picture

 Right off the bat, the case for rebooting the 1999 teen comedy She’s All That is dubious at best.
 At the time, the Rachel Leigh Cook led film did reasonably well at the box office, reaching number one for a brief time, but suffered from decidedly middling reviews.
 Even if She’s All That was mildly popular in the moment, it certainly has not garnered the same cult adoration as things like Ferris Bueller’s Day Off, Clueless or Mean Girls.
-To put it another way, nobody was clamoring for a reboot.
+To put it another way, nobody was clamoring for more.

 If that simple description of the film doesn’t speak for itself, let me spell it out explicitly: the whole movie is schlock.
 Netflix has a habit of mass producing low budget teen rom-coms with absolutely no concern for their quality but He’s All That is a whole different level.
-The Kissing Booth spawned two sequels because, despite being almost impossibly bad, those films had a slow motion car crash watchability to them.
+The Kissing Booth spawned two sequels because, despite being almost impossibly bad, those films had a slow motion car crash type watchability to them.
 There is no level of self awareness here.

 Even the most generous read of He’s All That is still pretty specious.
 Perhaps a few creatives with nostalgia for a high school comedy that resonated with them wanted to bring that energy to a new generation.
-Does Gen Z really care about dozens of direct nods to a middling rom-com that came out before they were born?
+Does Gen Z really care about dozens of blunt nods to a middling rom-com that came out before they were born?

 The result is something completely alienating to just about every potential viewer.
 Padgett and her friends rattle around a very wealthy campus talking to each other enthusiastically about up to the minute follower counts and staging impromptu TikTok dances.
 The shallowness of these characters is borderline offensive.

 He’s All That is the first movie I’ve seen in a long time to not even warrant it’s own existence.
-Plenty of films are bad, but nearly all of them have redeeming qualities, little moments of hope or are at least entertainingly lackluster.
+Plenty of films are bad, but nearly all of them have redeeming qualities, little moments of hope or efforts that are at least entertainingly lackluster.
 He’s All That is simply not worth watching for even one minute of its runtime.
 1/10

 Comments